Zeyddd/cse15l-lab-reports/Lab-2/Lab2.md

 ![ss2](https://user-images.githubusercontent.com/53220531/195718793-97cff673-68e0-418e-a0fe-2c5498e63347.png)

 In this image, instead of _apple_, I'm adding _pineapple_.
-The code goes through the exact same process as the above.
+The code goes through the exact same process as apple.

 ![ss4](https://user-images.githubusercontent.com/53220531/195718865-a94994e8-0284-4b2a-9276-83319d2c2ac3.png)

 In this image, instead of _pineapple_, I'm adding _banana_.
-The code goes through the exact same process as the above.
+The code goes through the exact same process as apple.

 ## Searching the array